 Clients: Lillian has experience with children, teens, and young adults and is particularly interested in working with anxiety and depression.
-Lillian does not accept insurance and her Fee For Service is $30/session.
+Lillian does not accept insurance.

 Latonia offers journaling workshops at The Well.
 She is the Owner and CEO of Let’s Write Life, a journal company that designs and sells journals with a social mission to improve lives.
 Guided by a passion for building self-esteem and confidence in the lives of others, Latonia designs education-based journals and hosts journaling events as positive tools for change that inspire people to believe in themselves, see beyond life’s challenges, and move fearlessly forward toward achieving their goals.
 As a thriving serial entrepreneur for the past 9 years, Latonia has worked with universities, Fortune 500 Business and PR consultants, women leadership organizations, and non-profits across the US.
 Driven by the lives she touches, Latonia strives to empower a world of greatness through journaling.